Xiaomi-mimc/operation-manual/README.english.md

     }
 ```

-#### Note 1: The app does not need to understand the format of the above JSON results.
+#### Note: The app does not need to understand the format of the above JSON results.
 They can be returned via MIMCTokenFetcher (Android) / parseTokenDelegate (iOS) in their original format

 [Back to Top](#readme)